Richard Weber (poet)

-Richard Weber was an Irish poet, born 2 September 1932 in Dublin and dying 15 April 2020.
+Richard Weber (born 2 September 1932 in Dublin – 15 April 2020) was an Irish poet.

 Early life

 He was educated at Synge Street CBS and at the National College of Art in Dublin.

 Career

 He was librarian in the National College of Art and Design in Dublin and occasionally Lecturer in English there.
 He further held a variety of jobs, including that of lamplighter in London (1959), bookseller's assistant (London 1959, Dublin 1961), assistant editor The Bookseller, London (1961), librarian at the Chester Beatty Library in Dublin (1961 - 1965).